 The United States includes people of many races, cultures, ethnicities, and religions who have come together to make one nation.
-Students learn about who they are and where they came from by interviewing relatives and displaying their results.
+In this unit, students learn about who they are and where their families came from by interviewing relatives and displaying their results.

 - Interview parents about family history and record results